 A second advantage is that interventions help us focus on tradeoffs.
 Engineers know that changes to complex systems usually have many effects.
 In a car, making an engine bigger might increase acceleration but decrease fuel efficiency.
-In human bodies, genes for the Asian flush decrease alcoholism but make alcohol more carcinogenic for people who drink anyway.
+In human bodies, genes for the Asian flush seem to decrease alcoholism but make alcohol more carcinogenic.

 A third advantage of interventions is that it’s easier to convince someone about them, and you don’t need to resolve culture-war to do it.
 Consider policing again.
 Here are some of the policy suggestions I’ve seen:

 - Increase / decrease the number of police officers.

 - Increase / decrease prison sentences for certain crimes.